 - Sound Experiment - The sound experiment from Carver's and Cassada's fishing spot to the location of Yarmolenko's body was a strong point of the episode (Vargas and Mumma could hear each other faintly only by yelling as loudly as they could), but Carver's jury heard a different version of it.
 Mount Holly Police Detective Lloyd Addis answered a leading question suggesting that he and MHPD Detective William Derek Terry stood at the two locations shown by 20/20, but Terry corrected this later by saying that he had been standing at the top of the embankment above where the body was found and that Addis was "in the area where Mark Carver was fishing" when they supposedly heard each other speaking in normal voices (trial transcript, pages 105-106, 140-142).
 It is unclear from the transcript how close to the river Addis was standing, although he did claim that both he and Terry tossed small rocks into the river from each location which he said they could also hear.
 On the day of Yarmolenko's death, noise from construction including dirt-moving equipment was ongoing near the scene.
 Addis and Terry conducted their sound experiment "in the days following the discovery of Ms. Yarmolenko" (page 105), but no mention was made to the jury about relative construction noise between the two days.
 This author would be curious to see the sound experiment done again as it was described by Terry and to investigate whether or not Addis may have also been standing at the top of the embankment.

 While the 20/20 story superbly explained reasons to question Carver's conviction, the author of this website feels the story could have been improved by introduction of the suicide theory of Yarmolenko's death, which is supported by scene evidence and was presented by the defense during closing arguments of Carver's trial.
-Instead, murder was assumed throughout, which reporter Elizabeth Vargas described with terms such as "brutal," "violent" and "life and death match" even though Yarmolenko's body was in good condition, displayed no defensive wounds, lacked any internal injuries, had unbroken fingernails and presented an intact hyoid bone, the most delicate bone in the neck which is usually broken in homicidal strangulation and rarely broken in suicidal strangulation.
+Instead, murder was assumed throughout, which reporter Elizabeth Vargas described with terms such as "brutal," "violent" and "life and death match" even though Yarmolenko's body was in good condition, displayed no defensive wounds, lacked any internal injuries and had unbroken fingernails.
 These and many other observations about the circumstances, scene and body could have been tapped by 20/20 to present a cohesive picture of evidence.

 In the trial transcript, March 18, 2011, page 359, closing arguments are replaced with this sentence, "Whereupon, Mr. Phillips, Mr. Stetzer and Mr. Ratchford presented their closing arguments to the jury."
 David Phillips presented the suicide theory during his portion of the closing arguments, and although his statements about suicide were quoted by multiple media outlets, only a few of those reports remain online at present.